 And so without further ado, I give you a small glimpse into… The Palace of Versailles!

-As a UNESCO World Heritage Site for 30 years, the Palace of Versailles is truly a magnificent place to visit and it’s one of those, “You have to see it to believe it!” experiences.
+Versailles has been a UNESCO World Heritage Site for 30 years.
+The palace is truly a magnificent place to visit and it’s one of those, “You have to see it to believe it!” experiences.